miny-kim/os_-Schedulers/README.md

 - Git repository (10 pts)
 	- Register http URL and with a deploy token and password.
 	- Start the repository by cloning this repository.
-	- Make sure the token is valid through November 14 (due date + 4 slip days)
+	- Make sure the token is valid through November 15 (due + 4 slip days + 1 day)

 - WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.